ShayMa3/2D-world-game/README.md

-* user may have to import javalib library prior to running
+Note: user may have to import javalib library prior to running
 # 2D World Game
 This is a 2D, top-down, tile-based game in which the player can explore randomly generated worlds and capture creatures.